sensejs/sensejs/website/docs/overview/injection.md

 ```

-This component will return the duration since application start up, or the time it's reset.
-Note that this component
-is marked as singleton, it'll be ensured that only one instance will be created by the IoC container of SenseJS (of
-course, that does not prevent your from instantiate it manually).

-In addition to `SINGLETON`, a component can also be marked as `REQUEST` or `TRANSIENT` (which is the default).
+In addition to the `SINGLETON` scope, a component can also be marked as`REQUEST` scope or `TRANSIENT` scope (which is
+the default).
+The differences between them are explained below:

+- `SINGLETON`: Only instantiated once during the application lifetime.
+- `REQUEST`: Only instantiated once each time when the IoC Container is requested to instantiate it or its dependents.
+- `TRANSIENT`:  Create instances each time for each param that needs such a component.

 To make `Timer` injectable, it's necessary to list it in `components` of a module.